crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 The book also highlights the importance of being selective on who to invite, and how that is critical for achieving the goals of the event.

-I pasted in what we have so far into the next prompt ([step2-who](https://github.com/crypdick/LLM-gathering/blob/main/step2-who.md)).
+I piped in our outputs up to now into the next prompt ([step2-who](https://github.com/crypdick/LLM-gathering/blob/main/step2-who.md)).
 Here is the [raw output](https://gist.github.com/crypdick/0f3ccc5f5d11aebf49d9d3f082c159a4), which was way too wordy.
-I dropped the desire to discuss healthy food choices, since it seems smug and I think we can just let the food speak for itself.
-I also excluded picky eaters, since they probably won't enjoy unfamiliar food.
+I dropped the desire to discuss healthy food choices, which I thought was too smug-- just let the food speak for itself.
+I manually excluded picky eaters, since they probably won't enjoy unfamiliar food.

 ```markdown
 #### For